The Zarankiewicz Problem for Polygon Visibility Graphs: Bounds for -free polygon visibility graphs

 \subsection{$K_{t,t}$-free polygon visibility graphs}

 Recall that in a polygon visibility graph every vertex of the given polygon is a vertex of its visibility graph.
-Clearly, every polygon visibility graph contains a triangulation of the corresponding polygon, and therefore contains a copy of $K_{2,2}$ for every two triangles with a common edge.
-We can also show that as soon as a polygon visibility graph contains crossing edges, it contains a copy of $K_4$ (and hence $K_{2,2}$) as a subgraph.
+Using this fact we can show that as soon as a polygon visibility graph contains crossing edges, it contains $K_4$ (and hence $K_{2,2}$) as a subgraph.

 \begin{thm} Let $P$ be an $n$-gon and let $G$ be the visibility graph of $P$.
 If $G$ has more than $2n-3$ edges, then $G$ contains $K_{4}$ as a subgraph. \end{thm}